morteng/SF4/CONVENTIONS.md

 - Parameterize tests for multiple scenarios
 - Verify both UI responses and database state
 - Use `FlashMessages` and `FlashCategory` enums for assertions
+- Use factory functions in tests/utils.py for test data

 ### Security
 - Validate all form inputs